 Community-Initiated Institutes: In accordance with article 17.2 of the Collective Bargaining Agreement with the United Faculty of Evergreen, the Learning and Teaching Commons solicits proposals aligned with the key themes from the faculty at large.

-A note about other summer work
+Path planning and other summer work

 Equity & Inclusion